 Keely graduated summa cum laude from Samford University in Birmingham, Alabama, in 2018 with a B.A. in history, Spanish, and global studies.
 She was a Gilder Lehrman History Scholar and received a Phi Kappa Phi graduate fellowship in the summer of 2018.
-While at Princeton, she has served as a coordinator for the Colonial and Revolutionary Americas Workshop and as the Graduate Administrative Fellow for the Center for Digital Humanities’ Indigenous Studies DH Working Group.
-She is also involved with the Native American and Indigenous Studies Initiative at Princeton (NAISIP) Working Group.
+At Princeton, Keely is the organizer of the Indigenous Language Alliance at Princeton, community liaison for the Center for Digital Humanities' Lunaapahkiing Time Tree Project, and an administrative assistant for the Native American Indigenous Studies Initiative at Princeton (NAISIP).

 Photo credit: Lisa Festa